Skip to content Skip to footer

 Weather

 Marbella enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-Summer temperatures range from 25°C to 30°C (77°F to 86°F) with little rainfall.
-Winters are mild with temperatures around 12°C to 18°C (54°F to 64°F) and more precipitation.
-Humidity levels are moderate, and air quality is generally good.
+Summer temperatures average around 30°C (86°F) with low rainfall, while winter temperatures average 17°C (63°F) with more precipitation.
+Humidity levels are moderate throughout the year.
+Air quality is generally good in Marbella.

 Language